-Examples of good practice Examples of poor practice • A large retail firm complements its other efforts to spot potential money laundering by using an automated system to monitor • The firm fails to take adequate measures to understand the risk associated with the business relationship and is therefore unable to conduct meaningful transactions monitoring. • Where a firm uses automated transaction monitoring systems, it understands their capabilities and limitations. • The MLRO can provide little evidence that unusual transactions are brought to their attention. • Small firms are able to apply credible manual procedures to scrutinise customers' behaviour. • Staff always accept a customer's explanation for unusual transactions at face value and do not probe further. • The ' rules ' underpinning monitoring systems are understood by the relevant staff and updated to reflect new trends. • The firm does not take risk- sensitive measures to ensure CDD information is up to date .
-This is a breach of the ML Regulations Money Laundering Regulations 2017 . • The firm uses monitoring results to review whether CDD remains adequate. • The firm takes advantage of customer contact as an opportunity to update due diligence information. • Customer-facing staff are engaged with, but do not control, the ongoing monitoring of relationships. • The firm updates CDD information and reassesses the risk associated with the business relationship where monitoring indicates material changes to a customer's profile.
+- A large retail firm complements its other efforts to spot potential money laundering by using an automated system to monitor transactions - Where a firm uses automated transaction monitoring systems, it understands their capabilities and limitations. - Small firms are able to apply credible manual procedures to scrutinise customers' behaviour. - The 'rules' underpinning monitoring systems are understood by the relevant staff and updated to reflect new trends. - The firm uses monitoring results to review whether CDD remains adequate. - The firm takes advantage of customer contact as an opportunity to update due diligence information. - Customer-facing staff are engaged with, but do not control, the ongoing monitoring of relationships. - The firm updates CDD information and reassesses the risk associated with the business relationship where monitoring